GrahamDennis/rising-tide/README.md

   - [clang-format] for formatting
   - [cmake-format] for CMake formatting
   - [clangd] for VS Code IDE support
-  - ASAN and TSAN variants of your package
+  - [ASAN] and [TSAN] variants of your package
 - Shell scripts
   - [shellcheck] for linting
   - [shfmt] for code formatting

-## Integrating with Rising Tide
+## Integrating Rising Tide

-Apply these tools to a project (using rising-tide's conventions) with:
+Apply rising-tide to a project (using rising-tide's conventions) with:

 <details>